dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 This verifies heketi is running.
 To ensure it's functional and has been set up with authentication we are going to query it with the heketi CLI client.

-The client needs to know the heketi API URL above and the password for the built-in `admin` user.
+First, the client needs to know the heketi API URL above and the password for the built-in `admin` user.

 <a name="heketi-env-setup"></a>